nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/prometheus.md

 - Go runtime metrics such as the number of Go routines, garbage collection duration, and Go version.
 - Controller-specific metrics, including reconciliation errors per controller, length of the reconcile queue, and reconciliation latency.

-## How to change the default metrics configuration
+## Change the default metrics configuration

 You can configure monitoring metrics for NGINX Gateway Fabric using Helm or Manifests.